In a Nutshell

 Ria provides a quick, easy-to-use money transfer service that can get funds to nearly 150 countries across the world within moments.
 The company has an online interface for transferring funds that is built to be more convenient than typical transfer methods and can also be used to top off mobile phones and pay off bills overseas.

-In addition, the company offers a variety of options that you might not find in most companies, including home delivery of cash, mobile phone top offs and bill payments.
+In addition, the company offers a variety of options that you might not find elsewhere, including home delivery of cash, mobile phone top offs and bill payments.
 Also, with thousands of storefronts across the world, recipients can pick up cash money on the spot.

 The company doesn’t have the most straightforward pricing structure—it can depend a good bit on where you’re sending and how—but still offers affordable prices, largely through using exchange rates, not fees, to make money.